-Adjust the Preferences as needed (see above).
+- 1. Adjust the Preferences as needed (see above).

-Open the Live Image window.
+- 2. Open the Live Image window.

-Frame and focus the image as needed.
+- 3. Frame and focus the image as needed.

+Get Flatfield <

+Number of Frames to Average: 3

+10x

+Status Remove slide

+Begin Abort

-Click on the Image Settings toolbar button to access the Image Settings window and adjust the live image view settings.
+- 4. Click on the Image Settings toolbar button to access the Image Settings window and adjust the live image view settings. - 5.
 Click on the Get Image toolbar button to capture the final image.

-In the Basic program mode, image capture settings and live image view settings are defined from the same source - the Image Settings window.
+In the Basic program mode, image captures settings and live image view settings are defined from the same source - the Image Settings window.
 This gives you the convenience of being able to view a live image, adjust the settings in real-time, and then capture the image with the live image view settings.